How to find a good dog walker

 More dog owners are using professional dog walking services but nearly 60% of owners have no contract or legal agreement in place.
 Our advice will help you to find a good dog walker so you can ensure your dog is in safe hands.

 What to look for in a good dog walker

 When a professional dog walker is caring for your dog, they are legally responsible for them, so it’s important that your dog walker understands what this means.
-If you are searching for a dog walker, here’s the key requirements to look for:
+If you are searching for a dog walker, here are the key requirements to look for.

 Ideally this should include up-to-date evidence-based knowledge of dog behaviour and dog handling.
 Dog walkers should also have canine first aid certificates and carry a canine first aid kit with them on walks.

 Do they have insurance and what does their policy cover?